andzhi4/oramask/README.md

 ## License

-oramask is released under the MIT License.
+Oramask is released under the MIT License.